 The second reason for not using wire-bottomed floors on cavies is because it causes bumble foot.
 Bumble foot is a very painful inflammation of the foot and foot joint that can lead to an infection and even amputation.
 This inflammation can and often does extend up the guinea pig’s leg into the body, and can cause death.
 Bumble foot can also be caused by a couple of other factors, but we’ll get into those later.

 The best cage for your guinea pigs is also the least expensive and the easiest to clean.
 Coroplast and storage cubes.
 Cages sold in pet stores are only recommended as a temporary cage for your piggie.
 The more room a guinea pig has, the better.
 Guinea pig rescue groups are now recommending cages made of coroplast and wire grids.
-For ideas on how to build your cages, visit the web site www.cavycages.com.
+For ideas on how to build your cages, visit the web site www.cavycages.com as well as kaveecage.net.
+Kaveecages.net has a large selection of premade cages and accessories.
 The coroplast can be purchased at most sign shops and framing shops.
 I can also get coroplast in 13 different colors: black, grey, white, cream, clear (which isn’t), green, light blue, medium blue, dark blue, purple, orange, yellow and red.
-The storage cubes are found only at Target.
+The storage cubes are found at Target.
+You must be sure that the cubes are the small squares, not the large, which a guinea pig can escape from.
 Construction of this type of cage is better for the guinea pig, and makes a great family project.
 A little imagination and the piggies will have a castle to be proud of instead of a small, cramped cage.
 And the cost of the coroplast and grids is less than $40.

 BEDDING: DO NOT UNDER ANY CIRCUMSTANCES USE CEDAR BEDDING!
 It causes upper respiratory infections in your cavy, which can be fatal.
 In fact, don’t use any wood bedding chips that may have an odor of wood (called phenols).
 If you decide to use wood chips, which is considerably less expensive than the preferred methods of bedding, make sure it says “Kiln Dried” and “No Phenols”.